CodeSleeve/asset-pipeline/README.md

     'Codesleeve\AssetPipeline\AssetPipelineServiceProvider',
 ```

-For those of you wondering what this GuardServiceProvider is, please [check out this page](https://github.com/CodeSleeve/guard).
-In a nutshell, this allows you to monitor your files and run commands when those files are changed.
-It's pretty much a native php implementation of Ruby Guard and Grunt task runner.

 Next optionally, ensure your environment is setup correctly because by default the asset pipeline will cache and and minify assets on a production environment.

 Inside `bootstrap/start.php`